-Now, let us break down how a community can design its finances in this way: firstly the entities need to be identified and to write contacts with each other, transparently.
-This mosaic of contracts is equivalent to a simple company in Sweden.
+Let us break down how a community can design its finances in this way: firstly the entities need to be identified and to write contracts with each other, transparently.
+This mosaic of contracts is equivalent to what is a simple company in Sweden.
+Other countries have similar arrangements.